Mikejo5000/vsts-docs-pr/docs/report/analytics/aggregated-data-analytics.md

 Using the OData analytics service, you can aggregate data.

 There are two ways to aggregate data.
-The simple approach, which doesn't use aggregation extensions, only provides access to counts of data.
+The simple approach without using aggregation extension provides the just the count of data.
 The more advanced approach performs aggregations available via the aggregation extensions.

 In this topic, the basic root URL is constructed as: